A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Winning strategies

-We now deal with the problem of choosing the strategy~$a$ such that the first population wins, that is a problem of \emph{target reachability} for a control-affine system.
+We now deal with the problem of choosing the strategy~$a$, in the set of all admissible strategies $\mathcal{A}$ (defined by~\eqref{DEFA}), such that the first population wins, that is a problem of \emph{target reachability} for a control-affine system (see also \cite{boscain2003optimal}).
 As we will see, the problem is not \emph{controllable}, meaning that, starting from a given initial point, it is not always possible to reach a given target.

-We now introduce some terminology, that we will use throughout the paper.
-Recalling~\eqref{DEFA}, for any~$\mathcal{T}\subseteq \mathcal{A}$, we set